Ski One

 Want to rent skis or snowboards in Tignes?
 Just visit the Skiset Mountain Story store!

-Ski/Snowboard Hire situated at the heart of the village, in the main street.Sports & Fashion Boutique at the Base of Tignes.
+Ski & Snowboard Hire in the Heart of Tignes Le Lac - Open 7 Days.
 Save time and money by booking online with Intersport.
 Have your equipment ready to pick up as soon as you arrive and hit the slopes straight away!

 If you're learning to ski for the first time, Tignes has plenty of choice of ski schools who teach children and adults.